Crypto Compound Interest Calculator

 APR = Periodic Rate x Number of Periods in a Year

-Banks usually feature APR for their credit products such as cards or mortgage loans.
+Banks usually feature APR for credit products such as cards or mortgage loans.
 If you are a borrower, you would be interested in the lowest possible APR, which means that the loan is the least expensive.

 What’s the Difference Between APY & APR?